 As I taught you in the previous guide, content marketing is all about providing timely and relevant value to your audience.

-The first step to doing that is knowing your stuff, and boy, did Jon do his homework.
-He’s built his blog to a six-figure income.
+The first step to doing that is knowing your stuff, and Jon did his homework!
+He’s built his blog into a six-figure monthly income.

-He makes more in a month than most people in a year, so it’s fair to assume he’s good at all kinds of online marketing.
+That’s right: He makes more in a month than most people earn in a year.
+From that, it’s fair to assume that he excels at online marketing.

-He did all of it, just with the power of his voice.
-Jon is paralyzed from the neck down.
+The most remarkable thing about Jon’s blog?
+He did all of it with just the power of his voice.
+Jon is paralyzed from the neck down:

-When he decided to make marketing a key focus of his blog, he knew sharing the lessons he learned when building his blog and former businesses would attract a lot of readers.
+When he decided to make marketing strategy a key focus of his blog, he knew that sharing the lessons that he learned when building his blog and former businesses would attract a lot of readers.

-But what would get him even more fans and potential customers, is teaching people how to implement the techniques he used to growth hack his companies to these huge revenues in such a short time.
+However, he also knew that he could get even more fans and potential customers by teaching people how to implement the online marketing strategy that he used to growth hack his companies to these huge revenues in such a short time.

-Similar to Backlinko he often breaks down a marketing tactic step by step, with screenshots, results and detailed how-to’s.
+One tactic he uses often is breaking down a marketing tactic step-by-step with screenshots, results, and detailed how-tos.

-Super specific instructions like this are rare in any industry, and if you can take people by the hand from A to B, that’s when you’ll build a loyal following.
+Super-specific instructions like this are rare in any industry.
+If you can take people by the hand from A to B, that’s when you’ll build a loyal following.

-What’s more, Jon often brings on guests to share their best tactics in the same manner, so you can learn about other ways of online marketing as well, like building relationships, Google Analytics, or email marketing.
+What’s more, Jon often brings on guests to share their best tactics in the same manner so that you can learn about other ways of online marketing as well, such as building client relationships, social media metrics, and email marketing.

 One way to learn what it takes to create awesome content is to just look at Jon’s writing.

-Another way to learn from him is by straight up reading his content about, well, creating content.
-3 good articles to start with are:
+Another way to learn from him is by straight up reading his posts about, well, creating content.
+Three good articles to start with are: